 Small projects.
 In the case of a development project on a single lot of record with a total construction value of less than $20,000, a building permit shall constitute a development permit.
 Under this section, a landowner may receive only one exemption for each lot of record every three years.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Sign permits required